linh5847/redis/README.md

 I'm using VirtualBox 6, Vagrant 2.2.9, Python 3.6 and Ansible 2.9 for developing and test the Redis cluster.

+need 3 machine with at least 2 cpus and 4GB of RAM for each to tested it properly.

 Methods:

 Clone the redis git repo from my GitHub account as follows:-